-US lifts ban on Boeing’s 737 MAX aircraft, grounded after two crashes; India yet to take a call
+US lifts ban on Boeing’s 737 MAX aircraft, grounded after two crashes, India yet to decide

 - Boeing 737 MAX: Staff ridiculed plane model’s safety before crashes, mocked Indian authorities

-The families of the people killed in the air crashes, meanwhile, criticised the decision.
-The families said in a statement that they felt “sheer disappointment and renewed grief” after the aircraft was cleared to fly, according to Reuters.
+The families of the people killed in the air crashes have criticised the decision.
+They said in a statement that they felt “sheer disappointment and renewed grief” after the aircraft was cleared to fly, Reuters reported.

 The Directorate General of Civil Aviation, India’s aviation regulator, said that it will take some time to reach a decision on allowing Boeing 737 MAX planes to fly in the country again, PTI reported.
 The aviation regulator added that it will study US’ decision to lift the ban on the aircraft.

 In March 2019, 157 people died when Ethiopian Airlines flight JT610 crashed minutes after takeoff.
 In October 2018, 189 were killed as Lion Air’s flight ET302 crashed off the coast of Indonesia.
 Both crashes involved the 737 MAX model.
+In April that year, Boeing had announced plans to cut back production of the 737 MAX aircraft after several countries grounded the aircraft following the crashes.

-In April, Boeing announced plans to cut back production of its 737 MAX aircraft after several countries grounded the aircraft following the crashes.
+Boeing was heavily criticised following the accidents, with several analysts saying that the aircraft manufacturer had been warned multiple times about the 737 MAX model.